pankajrdeshwal/ansible_essentials/Lab_03.md

 # Lab 3: Implementing Ansible Playbook

-## Objective
+## Objective 🎯
-Learn to create and execute Ansible playbooks for installing and configuring Apache web server.
+Learn to create and execute **Ansible playbooks** for installing and configuring Apache web server.

-## Prerequisites
+## Prerequisites 🧱
-- Completed Labs 1 and 2
+- ✅ Completed Labs 1 and 2
-- Access to managed nodes with sudo privileges
+- ✅ Access to managed nodes with sudo privileges

-## Lab Steps
+## Lab Steps ⚙️

-### Step 1: Create Working Directory
+### Step 1: Create Working Directory 🛠️

 Create a labs directory and work there:
 ```bash